ybjiaang/ybjiaang.github.io/_posts/2024-7-01-memory-llm.markdown

 ---
 layout: post
-title:  "Do LLMs Dream of Elephants (When Told not to)?
+title:  "Do LLMs Dream of Elephants (When Told Not to)?
 Latent Concept Association and Associative Memory in Transformers"
 date:   2024-06-30
 categories: research
 author: "Yibo Jiang"